 Most evidence in these cases is collected at the scene of the accident, so it is imperative that you consult with a DUI defense attorney immediately so that the attorney can begin investigating the case immediately.
 A DUI defense attorney can help advise about the best legal strategy in your based on whether an arrest has occurred and charges have been filed.
 An attempt may be made to negotiate with the prosecutor before the media and the alleged victim’s family has an opportunity to influence the case in a negative fashion.

 If you have been charged with Vehicular Homicide in Colorado, the experienced DUI defense attorneys at Tiftickjian Law Firm, P.C. can achieve the best result possible in your case.
 Led by top-rated DUI defense attorney Jay Tiftickjian, Tiftickjian Law Firm, P.C. has achieved excellent results for clients charged with Vehicular Homicide and other serious offenses due to an accident involving a DUI or reckless driving.
-If you have been charged with Vehicular Homicide in Colorado, call Tiftickjian Law Firm, P.C. at (303) DUI-5280 or contact us through this website to speak with Mr. Tiftickjian or a member of his experienced DUI defense team.
+If you have been charged with Vehicular Homicide in Colorado, call Tiftickjian Law Firm, P.C. at (303) 384-5280 or contact us through this website to speak directly with Mr. Tiftickjian.